canadadev/site/content/benefits/banking.md

 #### Personal Package:
 * First free cheque order with the Free Chequing Debit and More Account
-* Lowest offered Interest rate for $20,000 line of credit (Subject to qualification)
+* Lowest offered Interest rate for $20,000 line of credit (subject to qualification)
 * Staff Pricing for SEI mutual funds (O Class)
-* Preferred interest rate for mortgages*Subject to qualification
+* Preferred interest rate for mortgages (subject to qualification)

 #### Business Package:
 * Waive 1 year fee on business account and first cheque order is free
-* Lowest offered Interest Rate for $20,000 line of credit (Subject to qualifying)
+* Lowest offered Interest Rate for $20,000 line of credit (subject to qualification)
 * Canadian Small Business Finance Program (new program launching next month)